-Together, the couple produced a brood of nine offspring – Henry Younkin Jr., David Youngkin, Catherine Overdorff, Sarah Esch, Charles Youngkin, Anna Mariah Herlinger, Reuben Younkin, Elizabeth Teel and Aaron Youngkin.
+Together, the couple produced a brood of eight offspring – David Youngkin, Catherine Youngkin, Sarah Esch, Charles Youngkin, Anna Mariah Herlinger, Reuben Younkin, Elizabeth Andre Teel/Diehl and Aaron Younkin.

 In 1796, the Younkins dwelled in Loudoun County, VA, a fact recorded later in a deed at the Bucks County Courthouse.
 Several of Henry's brothers also moved to Loudon during this era although eventually all left for points west in Pennsylvania and Ohio.

 The family is known to have migrated back to Pennsylvania and circa 1832 were in Easton, Northampton County.

 Henry is known to have written letters in 1829 and 1832 that were preserved in the family.
 Circa 1936, more than a century later, they were shown by his great-grandson David Youngkin to Charles Arthur “Charleroi Charley” Younkin, publisher of the Younkin Family News Bulletin.

 Sadly, Anna Mariah died in Kunkletown, Carbon County, PA on April 15, 1837 at the age of 62 years and 10 days.
 Burial of the remains was in St. Matthews Union Cemetery in Kunkletown, Monroe County, PA.
 Her grave marker was inscribed in German, with the family name spelled "Junken."